santisq/PowerShellKusto/docs/en-US/Invoke-KustoQuery.md

 ### -RequestProperties

 Request properties control how a query or command executes and returns results.
-For creating a `ClientRequestProperties` object, checkout [`New-KustoClientRequestProperties`](New-KustoClientRequestProperties.md).
+If no `ClientRequestProperties` object is supplied this cmdlet will use default properties.

+> [!NOTE]
+>
+> You can create new request properties using [New-KustoClientRequestProperties](New-KustoClientRequestProperties.md).

 ```yaml
 Type: ClientRequestProperties